Novardok Yeshiva: Early history

-The yeshiva opened with ten students.
-A few months later there were already fifty.
-A year after the yeshiva's establishment, great criticism was levelled at the study and practice of Mussar, and the opponents of that philosophy sought to close the yeshiva.
-They didn't succeed.
-By 1899, the yeshiva had swelled to 200 pupils.

 Some students came to Novardok yeshiva from as far as the Caucasus.

 At first, The Alter served as both the rosh yeshiva and mashgiach of the yeshiva, delivering shiurim in Gemara and mussar.
 In time, though, he appointed others to deliver the Gemara shiurim, while he focused on developing the mussar aspect of the yeshiva.

 Relocation to Gomel

 During the outbreak of World War I, the Yeshiva moved en-masse to Gomel.
 Aside from functioning as a yeshiva, it also served as a safe house for young bochurim, seeking refuge from the war.

 The Yeshiva would have conscripts demanded from it, but the students would refuse to come.
 There were stories in the yeshiva about the soldiers threatening students at gunpoint, only to have the student respond that the soldier was powerless before God.

 Escape to Poland; Kiev era

 After the Bolshevik takeover of Russia, the Alter ordered his students to cross the border into Poland. this was a top secret operation that not even the parents knew about.
 Many of the students were shot in the attempt; others were sent to Siberian prison camps, but six hundred made it across the border.

 In 1919, when the Yeshiva was fleeing the war and was stationed in Kiev, a typhus outbreak occurred in the Yeshiva.
 The Alter succumbed to it.